PaulCapestany/sgdocloader/README.md

 # sgdocloader
-_sgdocloader_ is a CLI tool that makes it easy to add JSON documents to a [Sync Gateway](https://github.com/couchbase/sync_gateway/) instance.
+_sgdocloader_ is a command line tool that makes it easy to add JSON documents to a [Sync Gateway](https://github.com/couchbase/sync_gateway/) node.

 ## Installation
-You can grab [pre-built binaries for Windows, OS X, and Linux](https://github.com/PaulCapestany/sgdocloader/releases/) and drop them anywhere in your _$PATH_ and you should be set.
+You can download [pre-built binaries for Windows, OS X, and Linux](https://github.com/PaulCapestany/sgdocloader/releases/) and place them anywhere in your _$PATH_ and you should be set.

-If you prefer to build from source (and already have Go installed):
+If you prefer to build from source (and already have [Go installed][dee70c8e]):

+  [dee70c8e]: https://golang.org/doc/install "Install Golang"

 `go get github.com/paulcapestany/sgdocloader`